vitale-t/Linux_Users_Jenkins_Automation/README.md

 Jenkins pipeline that allows you to create users on Unix systems, generate a temporary password assigned to the user (which the end user must change upon initial login), and retrieve it for copying and emailing.

 Note: Illustrative model.
 Does not incorporate good security practices.
-Requires additional permits, which are subject to consideration.
+Requires elevation of sudoers permissions, which are subject to consideration.
 You must have access to a Jenkins instance with permissions to create and run pipelines.